Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

-The old town of Rouen is a magnificent destination for tourists, where you will love the historical ambiance, the winding cobblestone lanes and architecturally beautiful buildings.
-In Rouen, you will see one of its top attractions, the Museum of Fine Arts which is known as one of the top museums dedicated to fine arts in France.
+The old town of Rouen is a magnificent tourist destination.
+You will love the historical ambience, the winding cobblestone lanes, and the architecturally beautiful buildings.
+One of its top attractions is the Museum of Fine Arts, which is known as one of the top museums dedicated to fine arts in France.

-Also, there is the famous Cathedral Notre-Dame which is an hour from the town.
-It was built in the 11th century and it was in some of Claude Monet’s paintings that show many details in the cathedra’s façade at different times of the day.
-Another great site to visit in Rouen is the famous astronomical clock which is one of the oldest in the country.
+Also, there is the famous Cathedral Notre-Dame, which is an hour from the town.
+It was built in the 11th century and is featured in some of Claude Monet’s paintings, showing many details in the cathedra’s façade at different times.
+Another great site to visit in Rouen is the famous astronomical clock, one of the oldest in the country.

 8. Memorial Museum in Bayeux

 This is another memorial museum located in the town of Bayeux.
-There, you will see an overview of wartime and an explanation of the battle of Normandy and D-Day on 6th of June and until the liberation of Paris on the 25th of August in 1944.
+It provides an overview of wartime and an explanation of the battle of Normandy and D-Day from 6 June until the liberation of Paris on 25 August 1944.

-Inside the museum, you will see many types of equipment used during the war, such as guns and jeeps and also you can watch a movie created by World War II historians explaining everything about the war, including the battle of Normandy.
+Inside the museum, you will see many types of equipment used during the war, such as guns and jeeps.
+You can also watch a movie created by World War II historians explaining everything about the war, including the battle of Normandy.

 9. Chateau de Caen